Ironside State School

-Ironside State School is a heritage-listed state school at 378 Swann Road, St Lucia, City of Brisbane, Queensland, Australia.
+Ironside State School is a heritage-listed state school located at 378 Swann Road, St Lucia, City of Brisbane, Queensland, Australia.
 It was built from 1935 to 1959.
 It was added to the Queensland Heritage Register on 27 July 2018.

 History

 Ironside State School, established in 1870, (as Toowong Provisional School and later renamed Toowong State School, Indooroopilly State School, and Indooroopilly Pocket State School) is located in the Brisbane suburb of St Lucia, about 4.5 km southwest of the Brisbane central business district (CBD).
 It is important in demonstrating the evolution of state education and its associated architecture.
-The school retains a Depression-era brick school building (1935–59) designed by the Queensland Department of Public Works (DPW), with landscaped front entrance forecourt (1953-4) and mature trees (pre-1946, pre-1955).
+The school retains a Depression-era brick school building (1935–59) designed by the Queensland Department of Public Works (DPW), with landscaped front entrance forecourt (1953–54) and mature trees (pre-1946, pre-1955).
 The school has a strong and ongoing association with its surrounding community.

 Originally part of the lands of the Turrbal people, non-indigenous settlement of the St Lucia area commenced in the 1850s.
 By 1859 the whole St Lucia-Taringa peninsula had been divided into 22 farm lots used for crop farming and cattle grazing.
 In 1871 a sugar mill and refinery were established in St Lucia Pocket, with local farmers supplying cane.

 The establishment of schools was considered an essential step in the development of new communities and integral to their success.
 Locals often donated land and labour for a school's construction and the school community contributed to maintenance and development.
 Schools became a community focus, a symbol of progress, and a source of pride, with enduring connections formed with past pupils, parents, and teachers.
 The first attempts to provide schooling in the St Lucia locality were private initiatives dating from 1864.

 Ironside State School opened as "Toowong Provisional School" in a temporary building on 10 October 1870, with 42 pupils enrolled.
 Provisional schools were introduced in 1869 for smaller communities that could guarantee a student population of 15 (later reduced to 12).
 Provisional schools were once very common and many state schools began as such, on the same or on a different site.
 These schools generally occupied temporary structures on non-government land.
 The Queensland Government supplied the teacher and school books but did not fund building construction.